 When JABSOM, Honors, or PAC terminates the agreement: Students who fail to meet the requirements for maintaining eligibility (see above) will receive an immediate warning in writing via email and be placed on probation at the end of the same semester.
 Students should note that their "@hawaii.edu" email address is an official mode of communication at UHM and that it is students' responsibility to check their email account frequently.

 Students will have one semester to take corrective action, as defined by a DMEAP advisor.
 If the problem has not been corrected by the end of the next semester, the student will be terminated from DMEAP, except under rare extenuating circumstances as determined by the Director of PAC.
 Students who are on probation with DMEAP are not eligible to apply to JABSOM, but may apply the following year after having completed corrective action.

 When the student terminates the agreement: Students may elect out of the DMEAP program at any time first by meeting with the Director of PAC and then by submitting a letter of resignation to JABSOM, Honors, and PAC.

 All students applying to medical schools, including DMEAP participants, must take the MCAT and file an AMCAS application, which becomes available electronically on June 1 of each year.
 For DMEAP participants, however, the process and requirements are somewhat different.

 Timing: Matriculation to JABSOM for a DMEAP participant will be determined by the academic plan they work out with Honors and PAC.
-In their application year, they will take the MCAT no later than June, and they will submit their AMCAS application no later than August 1st.
+In their application year, they must take the MCAT at least once by January 31st.
+The latest MCAT must be taken by May 31st.
+They will submit their AMCAS application by August 1st.

 In addition, DMEAP participants are required to: